coldshrine/study-notes/databricks-certified-data-engineer-professional/analytics/amazon_EMR.md

 2. **Long-Running Clusters**:
    - Long-running clusters are designed to stay active over extended periods.
 These clusters are typically used for **interactive data analysis**, applications that require continuous access to processed data, or services that must be available at all times.
 While these clusters offer **continuous access** to your data and analytics tools, they incur ongoing costs for as long as the cluster remains active.

+## Amazon EC2 Graviton

+The AWS Graviton2 processors are custom-designed Arm-based processors that provide significant price-performance advantages for workloads in Amazon EC2.
+When used with Amazon EMR, Graviton2 instances offer up to **40% better price-performance** compared to equivalent x86-based EC2 instances.
+These processors are especially effective for data-intensive and cloud-native workloads, such as those typically found in big data processing tasks with Apache Spark and Hadoop.